virtee/virtee.github.io/index.md

 - [sev-attestation-server](https://github.com/slp/sev-attestation-server): An example attestation server for AMD SEV(-ES).

-- [sevctl](https://github.com/enarx/sevctl): A command line utility for managing the AMD Secure Encrypted Virtualization (SEV) platform.
+- [sevctl](https://github.com/virtee/sevctl): A command line utility for managing the AMD Secure Encrypted Virtualization (SEV) platform.

+- [sev](https://github.com/virtee/sev): Rust abstraction library for the SEV API.

 *Do you have a project that you would see listed here?
 [Propose a change to this page!](https://github.com/virtee/virtee.github.io/blob/gh-pages/index.md)*